pierre-rouleau/pel/doc/pel-manual.rst

 Emacs session it is currently not possible to use the other type.

-In graphics mode, both are equally functional, but in terminal mode Sr-speedbar is clearly superior because Speedbar will take over the entire frame while SR-Speedbar uses only one of the windows.
+In graphics mode, both are equally functional, but in terminal mode SR-speedbar is clearly superior because Speedbar will take over the entire frame while SR-Speedbar uses only one of the windows.

 - To open a speed-bar, use the ``open-close-speedbar`` command.